navidrome/website/content/en/docs/usage/admin/cli/plugin.md

 All commands also accept the [global flags](/docs/usage/admin/cli/#global-flags).

-These commands need the plugin system enabled. `Plugins.Enabled` is on by default.
+Commands that work with installed plugins need the plugin system enabled. `Plugins.Enabled` is on by default.
+You can still use `plugin info` and `plugin validate` on a `.ndp` package file when the plugin system is disabled.

 ## Subcommands